 i.
 You must receive permission from the Superintendent or designated copyright compliance officer before showing the off-air recording of television programs, video rentals, or videos purchased for home use.
 You must follow any applicable license agreements.

 j.
-You must receive permission from the Superintendent or designated copyright compliance officer before using any non-District owned software and/or CD-ROM or DVD products in District owned equipment.
+You must receive permission from the Superintendent or designated copyright compliance officer before using any non-District owned software, CD-ROM or DVD products, and/or downloadable files in District owned equipment.
 No one may install or download any program on District owned equipment without the Superintendent or designee’s permission.

 k.
 You must follow licensing agreements applicable to District owned software and CD-ROM or DVD products.